fvanderbiest/docker-volume-git-backup/README.md

 # testing

-In the `tests` folder there's a [docker-compose](tests/docker-compose.yml) file to easily create a test environment.
+In the `tests` folder there's a [docker-compose](tests/docker-compose.yml) file to easily create a testing environment.

 The Dockerfile in the `tests/geoserver_mock` directory creates an image whose purpose is to periodically update the contents of a docker volume.
 It kind of mimics what [GeoServer](http://geoserver.org/) does to its config directory and is a lightweight alternative.